iiitv/hackiiitv20-submissions/README.md

 - You can make at max one commit per hour.
 - Don't close your PR.
 - No commits after Hackathon ends will be entertained.
-- It is recommended to make one commit/hour to keep your hack backed up.
+- It is required from the teams to keep committing within __three__ hours of the previous commit to keep your hack backed up.
 - Make sure your whole project is inside the folder of your team.
 - If you have time left, make sure you make a README.md 📄 😉(it will help others to understand your code)